uh-dept-dashboard/uh-dept-dashboard-template/README.md

 Run `npm install` to download and install third party libraries.

-Run `npm deploy` to build and deploy the template to the gh-pages branch of icsdept-dashboard.
+Run `npm deploy` to build and deploy the template to the gh-pages branch of this repo.

 In GitHub, go to the Settings page, and check the GitHub Pages section to see that "Source" is the root of the gh-pages branch.
 Do not specify a Jekyll theme.